obophenotype/cell-ontology/docs/resolving_merge_conflicts.md

 ### SOP.

-1. Reserialise the Master file using the ODK commands normalize_src or normalize_obo_src.
-These commands require installation of ROBOT.
-If not already installed, follow [the instructions here](http://robot.obolibrary.org).
+1. Reserialise the Master file using the Ontology Development Kit (ODK).
+This requires setting up Docker and ODK.
+If not already set up, follow [the instructions here](https://oboacademy.github.io/obook/howto/odk-setup/).

+2. Open Docker.

-2. At the line command (PC) or Terminal (Mac), use the cd (change directory) command to navigate to the repository's src/ontology/ directory.
+3. At the line command (PC) or Terminal (Mac), use the cd (change directory) command to navigate to the repository's src/ontology/ directory.
  For example,

  '''
  cd PATH_TO_ONTOLOGY/src/ontology/
  '''

  Replace "PATH_TO_ONTOLOGY" with the actual file path to the ontology.
 If you need to orient yourself, use the '''pwd''' (present working directory) or '''ls''' (list) line commands.

  3. If you are resolving a conflict in an .owl file, run:

  '''
-make normalize_src
+sh run.sh make normalize_src
  '''

  If you are resolving a conflict in an .obo file, run:

  '''
-make normalize_obo_src
+sh run.sh make normalize_obo_src
  '''

+4. In CL, edits sometimes result in creating a large amount of uninteded differences involving ^^xsd:string.
+If you see these differences after running the command above, they can be resolved by following [the instructions here](https://obophenotype.github.io/cell-ontology/Fixing_xsdstring_diffs/).

-4. In GitHub Desktop:
+5. In GitHub Desktop:

    * Checkout Master and pull to make sure your Master branch is up to date.
    * Checkout the branch for the pull request and make sure it is up to date.